opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

 ## Welcome
 This project provides an [ASP.NET MVC 3] (http://www.asp.net/mvc/mvc3) front-end for a [CKAN] (http://wiki.ckan.net/Main_Page) repository.
-This project provides a fully functioning web-based data catalog that is specific to a group in a shared CKAN respository.
+This project provides a fully functioning web-based data catalog based on a group in a shared CKAN respository.

+In addition, this project provides a C# wrapper for the [CKAN API Version 2][1] for developers that want to develop .NET applications against any CKAN repository.

 ### About
 This project was created in partnership with [Open Colorado] (http://www.opencolorado.org) and